mcpcpc/mcpcpc.github.io/_posts/2021-01-04-linode-9front.md

 ## Preparing the Linode VM

-*   Create a new Linode vortual machine.
-I would recommend the Shared CPU "Nanode 1GB" plan (which is 1GB of RAM, 25GB of Storage and 1 CPU for $5 USD per month).
+*   Create a new Linode virtual machine.
+I would recommend starting with the Shared CPU "Nanode 1GB" plan (which is 1GB of RAM, 25GB of Storage and 1 CPU for 5 USD per month).
 *   Click the **Storage** tab and press *Add a Disk*.
 Specify a Label name, partition size (25600MB recommended) and press *Create*.
 *   Click the **Configurations** tab and press *Add a Configuration*.
 Specify a